JohnSeanson/JohnSeanson.github.io/_posts/2025-07-25-north-korea-ai-cyber-threats.md

 ## ⚠️ Industry Complacency

 One of the most dangerous trends is the **underestimation of AI threats** — especially who has access to these tools.
-Many organizations falsely assume that “hostile” nations lack cutting-edge AI.
+Many organizations falsely assume that hostile, or underdeveloped nations, lack cutting-edge AI.

 That assumption is proving disastrous.